 The Many Faces of Educational and Racial Oppression

-The racialized reality black students experience every day in American schools mirrors bias and the unequal application of justice and resources that is psychologically and institutionally ingrained.
+The racialized reality black students experience every day in American schools mirrors the bias and injustice that is psychologically, culturally and institutionally ingrained.

-Even when displaying the same behaviors as white children, “black boys are almost three times as likely to be suspended than white boys, and black girls are four times as likely to be suspended than white girls.
+For example, even when displaying the same behaviors as white children, black boys are almost three times as likely to be suspended than white boys, and black girls are four times as likely to be suspended than white girls.
 Black students’ (mis)behavior is more often criminalized compared to other students.”

-Studies and experience shows that oppression looks and feels like:
+Studies and experience show that oppression looks and feels like:

-I’m quite certain that the same or similar issues exist in most all communities of color most especially brown and Native Americans.
+I’m quite certain that the same issues exist in most all communities of color most especially brown and Native Americans.

-Now imagine being a black boy or girl AND you have a Learning Difference, such as Dyslexia, another group that, independent of race, is already being miseducated.
-These children, our children are shamed and learn the behaviors of toxic shame.
+Now imagine being a black boy or girl AND you have a Learning Difference, such as Dyslexia— another group independent of race that is already being mis-educated.
+These children, our children, are already experiencing toxic shame.